Turn up the volume

-There has been a gap in my efforts to get on with the decluttering.
-This is mainly to do with my WordPress issues.
+The halt in progress is mainly to do with my WordPress issues.
 I have spent hours exploring ways to find a solution to the issue, the problem being I have used all the space on my free WordPress site.
 I then stupidly deleted photos from my posts because I am a ditz, spent ages uploading photos to Flickr as I thought I could link them to WordPress from there (if you can, I cannot work out how to).
 Spent even more time debating whether to go self hosted and how much will that cost and how the hell do I do it and basically having a digital meltdown.

 Blogging and photos of the progress is very important to me on this journey.
 It is giving me a visual record of progress made.
 I am faced with a huge task and somedays I look at it and don’t know where to start.
 That depresses me, the negative thoughts creep in, I beat myself up for letting it get so bad and tell myself that I will never manage to get this house clean and neat and saleable.
 At that stage, and because it is sunny, I go in the garden and read.
 Shut the door on the mess that is my house.

-What is different today?
 It is my day off work and I promised myself that I would get back on task.
 I want to go on holiday in September.
 I want this house up for sale next summer.
 And I am going to see a good friend on Sunday who may just help me out with my WordPress issues.